 Above: Is a gorgeous Calico Ryukin Goldfish, swimming in one of our aquariums, when one of us snapped this picture.
-This is not a rare fish, but you never see ones like we have with a high arching back and pointed head.
+This is not a rare fish, but you never see ones like we have.

 Comments: This is a Premium Pet Fish, and we never see Premium Goldfish like these in any of the live fish stores that we visit.
 Premium Pet Fish are more energetic, hardier, and have brighter colors with a beautiful metallic sheen.
 Click here to learn more about Premium Pet Fish.

 Origin: Fantail Goldfish are one of the most colorful and most popular aquarium fish.
 Their ancestors originally lived in East Asia, but Goldfish are now found living in aquariums throughout most of the world.
 There are many color varieties for sale in this store.